Youth unemployment: State provisioning versus private sector approaches

+By region

 The individual experiences of youth unemployment vary from country to country.
 Definitions of youth can also vary from country to country so examination of particular countries gives a greater insight into the causes and consequences of youth unemployment.

 Africa

 African countries define youth as someone from as young as 15 to someone well into their mid thirties, which varies from the standardized definition of the United Nations.